Bachelor of Science (Food Technology and Nutrition)

 - Campus: City campus

-This program is about the science of large-scale food manufacturing, and how food is made so that it is safe, nutritious and meets consumers' needs.
+The food technology and nutrition program is about the science of large-scale food manufacturing and making it safe and nutritious to meet consumers’ needs.

-You'll learn how to apply science in a socially responsible way and gain the skills required to develop goods and services for the marketplace.
+This program offers you the opportunity to learn the application of science in a socially responsible way and the skills required to develop goods and services for the marketplace to meet those needs.

-You'll be able to develop novel, healthy and functional food products that meet consumer demands and comply with government and industry's strict safety and health guidelines.
+It prepares you for work in a broad range of roles in the food industry.
+You’ll be trained in the full range of theoretical and practical aspects of food science and technology, and nutrition.
+You’ll also be able to develop novel, healthy and functional food products that meet consumer demands and comply with government and industry’s strict safety and health guidelines.

 3 years full-time or part-time study may be available.